KAZAKHSTAN: Six await trial; cancer sufferer not freed

 The official of the Special Department of Pavlodar labour camp 162/3 told Forum 18 on 11 January that she had "no information" about any beatings of Tulbayev in the camp.

 Tulbayev was convicted and imprisoned by an Almaty Court in July 2015 under Criminal Code Article 405, Part 2 for alleged membership of the banned Muslim movement Tabligh Jamaat under He was also convicted under the broadly-framed Criminal Code Article 174, Part 1.
-This punishes "incitement of social, national, clan, racial, or religious hatred or antagonism" with imprisonment or restricted freedom for between two and seven years.
+This punishes "incitement of social, national, clan, racial, or religious discord" with imprisonment or restricted freedom for between two and seven years.

 Tulbayev's Investigation Prison address: